EDLC 554 Foundations in Early Literacy Instruction

 Quiz: Practicum Proposal

-All candidates will identify the setting and method for fulfilling a minimum of 30 hours of field experience in elementary or remedial classrooms during literacy instruction in CORE.
+All candidates will identify the setting and method for fulfilling a minimum of 30 hours of field experience in elementary or remedial classrooms during literacy instruction in Canvas via the Practicum Proposal Quiz.

-For candidates not completing the course-embedded practicum, the candidate will compose an 800-word paper that answers questions that guide the candidate in reflecting on their experience in this course.
-The composed paper will be uploaded to the quiz and submitted.
+The candidate will compose an 800-word paper that answers questions that guide the candidate in reflecting on their experience using what they have learned in this course during their practicum.
+The composed paper will be uploaded to the quiz and submitted in Canvas.

 Quiz: Praxis Teaching Reading Licensure Test Acknowledgment